codemix/yii2-dockerized/README.md

 from the `Dockerfile`.
 Developers need to be informed whenever the `Dockerfile` changes so that they rebuild their local image.

-No images are shared, so the build step could take quite some time, depending on [how much](https://docs.docker.com/articles/dockerfile_best-practices/#build-cache) the `Dockerfile` has changed since the last build in this environment.
+No images are shared between developers, so the initial and also each consecutive build step could take quite some time, depending on
+[how much](https://docs.docker.com/articles/dockerfile_best-practices/#build-cache)
+the `Dockerfile` has changed since the last build in this environment.